Don Buddin: Major League career

 He became the Red Sox starting shortstop from 1956 through 1961, with the exception of the 1957 season, which he spent in military service.
 Buddin led the American League in errors by a shortstop in 1958 and 1959, and finished third and second in that category in 1956 and 1960.
 His defensive struggles led one Boston sportswriter to write that Buddin's car should bear the license plate "E-6," and the nickname "Bootin' Buddin," given by Red Sox fans.
 In 1959, the Red Sox bought infielder Pumpsie Green to compete for Buddin's job.
 With the promotion of Green, the Red Sox became the last team to integrate their roster.

 Buddin's most productive season came in 1961, when he batted a career-high .263 in 109 games.
 He was traded that offseason to the expansion Colt .45s for fellow shortstop Eddie Bressoud.

 Buddin was the starting shortstop in Houston's first official National League game on April 10, 1962 — an 11–2 victory against the visiting Chicago Cubs, in which he was hitless in three at bats but played errorless ball in the field and turned a double play.
 On June 11, he hit the first grand slam in Houston franchise history against Joe Moeller of the Los Angeles Dodgers.
 But he batted only .163 in 40 games, and Bob Lillis supplanted him as the Colt .45s regular shortstop.
 On July 20, Buddin's contract was waived to the Tigers, where he played out his final year in the Majors as a backup to Chico Fernández.

 In a six-season MLB career, Buddin posted a .241 batting average with 551 hits and 41 home runs in 711 games, driving in 225 runs while scoring 342 times, committing 155 errors for a .954 fielding average.
 He also played seven minor league seasons between 1952 and 1965, most prominently in the International League and the Pacific Coast League circuits.

+Death

-Buddin died in Greenville, South Carolina, at the age of 77 after a long battle with cancer.
+Buddin died in Greenville, South Carolina, at the age of 77 after having a long bout with cancer.